 Developmental and Behavioral Sciences Staff

-Our multidisciplinary program is composed of 32 licensed psychologists, seven developmental pediatricians, four child and adolescent psychiatrists, and five clinical social workers who specialize in providing family therapy.
+Our multidisciplinary program is composed of 35 licensed psychologists, 8 developmental pediatricians, 4 child and adolescent psychiatrists, and 8 clinical social workers who specialize in providing family therapy.
 In addition, we host two accredited training programs - a Clinical Psychology Internship and a Developmental-Behavioral Fellowship.
-Within these training programs, we have three psychology interns, two psychology post-doctoral fellows and one to three developmental-behavioral fellows.
+Within these training programs, we have 3 psychology interns, 3 psychology post-doctoral fellows and 3 developmental-behavioral fellows.